Laplacian eigenvalues and eigenspaces of cographs generated by finite sequence: Introduction

+Throughout the paper, all graphs are assumed to be finite, undirected and without loops or multiple edges.
+Cographs were introduced in 1960's \cite{Kel}, and this class has been rediscovered independently by several authors in many equivalent ways since then.
+They are intensively studied in the domain of structural considerations, spectral properties and applications.
+A short background is given in the next section.
+A \textit{cograph} is usually defined as a $P_4$-free graph, i.e., a graph that does not contain the 4-vertex path as an induced subgraph.
+It is also known that the class of cographs is closed under taking disjoint unions or complementation, and therefore an alternative definition says that an isolated vertex is a cograph, and if $G$ and $H$ are cographs, then their disjoint union $G\cup H$ is a cograph and their join $\overline{\overline{G}\cup\overline{H}}$ is also a cograph \cite{Corneil 1}; as usual, an overline designates the complementary graph.

+Particular cographs considered in this study are defined in the following way (and the fact that they are cographs follows from the mentioned equivalent definitions).
+Let $K_\alpha$ denote the complete graph on $\alpha$ vertices.
+For positive integers $\alpha_1,\alpha_2,\ldots,\alpha_k$, $C(\alpha_1,\alpha_2,\ldots,\alpha_k)$ denotes the cograph defined recursively by

-Simply said, to construct $C(\alpha_1,\alpha_2,\ldots,\alpha_k)$, we begin with $K_{\alpha_1}$, then take its compliment.
-In the next step, we take disjoint union of $K_{\alpha_2}$ with the graph obtained in the first step and then take its complement.
-Proceeding in this way, finally, we take disjoint union of $K_{\alpha_k}$ with the graph obtained in the $(k-1)$-th step and then take its complement.
-A construction of the 10 vertex graph $C(4,2,3,1)$ is illustrated in the Figure \ref{Cgraph_fig1}.
+Simultaneously, $(\alpha_1, \alpha_2, \ldots, \alpha_k)$ is referred to as the \textit{generating sequence} of the corresponding cograph.
+In simple words, to construct $C(\alpha_1,\alpha_2,\ldots,\alpha_k)$, we begin with $\overline{K}_{\alpha_1}$.
+In the next step, we take the disjoint union of $K_{\alpha_2}$ and the graph obtained in the first step, and then take the complementary graph.
+Proceeding in this way, we finally take the disjoint union of $K_{\alpha_k}$ and the graph obtained in the $(k-1)$th step, and finalize the construction by another complementation.
+Equivalently, A construction of the 10-vertex cograph $C(4,2,3,1)$ is illustrated in Fig.~\ref{Cgraph_fig1}.
+Let $\mathcal{C}$ denote the class of cographs constructed in above way.
+For $G\in \mathcal{C}$, we simply say that $G$ is a \textit{$\mathcal{C}$-graph}.
+In particular, $\mathcal{C}_{even}$ denotes the $\mathcal{C}$-graphs that are generated by an even sequence.
+Accordingly, they are called \textit{$\mathcal{C}_{even}$-graphs}.
+In the entire paper our focus is on this particular class, so $k$ is assumed to be even.